syash7202/Terraform-Notes/readme.md

 - `refresh`: updates the state files with current state of the resources, deprecated in newer version

+- `fmt` : formats the overall Terraform configurations for better readability

+- `validate` : primarily checks whether a configuration is syntactically valid; checks for unsupported arrguements, undeclared variables & others

 **High Level Concepts** :

 - There are 3 types of `providers tiers` are present: